 Can You Carry A Gun In A Commercial Vehicle?

-Trucking companies definitely understand why so many truckers want to know, “Can you carry a gun in a commercial vehicle?”
+Trucking companies understand why so many truckers want to know, “Can you carry a gun in a commercial vehicle?”
 Unfortunately, as is the case with a lot of industries, there are a lot of rules and regulations regarding weapons and a person’s’ right to carry.
 Some trucking companies even forbid their drivers to carry weapons altogether.
 At times, this web of laws from trucking companies, individual states, and the federal government make it difficult for a trucker to legally carry guns with them, especially when they are taking routes that cross several state lines.

 It makes sense that a lot of truckers will prioritize their safety over a higher salary at a certain company.
 Sometimes, giving up your right to carrying a concealed weapon in a commercial vehicle and protect yourself from not-too-uncommon violence is a dealbreaker.
-At the end of the day, a person’s safety is more important.
+At the end of the day, driver safety is more important.